 How Are Higher Mortgage Interest Rates Affecting Monthly Mortgage Payments?

 There are two primary impacts when mortgage interest rates increase.
 First, higher interest rates translate into higher monthly mortgage payments.
 Second, higher interest rates will reduce the amount a home buyer can borrow because of the lender guidelines that limit how much income can be devoted to housing costs.
 Below are two simple examples of the increase in monthly mortgage payments with a 2% increase in the interest rate.

 If a $300,000 house is purchased with a 10% down payment and a 4% mortgage for 30 years then the monthly principal and interest payment would be $1289.
 If the mortgage rate rises to 6% then the monthly payment would be $1618, an increase of $329 every month.

 If a $400,000 house is purchased with a 10% down payment and a 4% mortgage for 30 years then the monthly principal and interest payment would be $1718.
 If the mortgage rate rises to 6% then the monthly payment would be $2158, an increase of $440 every month.

 Is There An Affordability Crisis In Houston Housing?

 Yes.
 As housing prices increase along with the cost of borrowing money to buy houses the result will be fewer people able to afford to buy a home.
 In addition, the nation’s home builders have been unable to close the gap between the demand and supply for houses.
 It will require years, perhaps a decade or more, for housing supply to catch up with demand.
 Therefore first time home buyers in Houston will remain renters for a longer period of time and some may never be able to purchase a house.

 Houston Home Buyers will continue to purchase all types of residential housing and repair and upgrade them to current standards.
-They will do their best to maintain the housing supply in Houston.
+They will do their best to improve and maintain the housing supply in Houston.